The enforcement layer between AI agents and production systems.

 ✅ Available

-Budget controls and rate limiting
+Budget controls and rate limiting #

-• Per-user, per-project, per-org spending caps
+• Per-user, per-project, and per-org spending caps with multi-tier accounting rollups

 • Request frequency and token throughput constraints